Nikolozi-Potskhishvili/wikiapp/README.md

 **Features**

 * Users can create and edit articles.
-* Articles support a simple markup language for:
+* Articles support a simple markup language for(WIP):
     * Hyperlinks to other wiki pages using `[[link text|URL]]`.
     * Image placement with `[image left]|{{image path}}|[image right]`.

 **Contributing**

-We welcome contributions to FreeWikiApp!
+We welcome contributions to freewiki!
 Please feel free to create pull requests with your improvements or bug fixes.

 **Disclaimer**

-Please note that due to the lack of moderation, content on FreeWikiApp may not always be accurate or reliable.
+Please note that due to the lack of moderation, content on freewiki may not always be accurate or reliable.
 Use your judgment when evaluating information found here.

 **Stay Tuned!**